 Restore us, O LORD God of hosts!
 Let your face shine, that we may be saved!
 Psalm 80:19

-There is no greater indication of team or group strength, or their capacity to win, than the way in which its members support each other.
+There is no greater indication of team or group strength, or the capacity to win than the way in which its members support and restore each other.

 Unity is a game-changer, Team Jesus.